Boric acid: Nuclear power

 Boric acid is used in some nuclear power plants as a neutron poison.
 The boron in boric acid reduces the probability of thermal fission by absorbing some thermal neutrons.
 Fission chain reactions are generally driven by the probability that free neutrons will result in fission and is determined by the material and geometric properties of the reactor.
 Natural boron consists of approximately 20% boron-10 and 80% boron-11 isotopes.
-Boron-10 has a high cross-section for absorption of low energy (thermal) neutrons.
+Boron-10 has a high cross-section for absorption of low-energy (thermal) neutrons.
 By increasing boric acid concentration in the reactor coolant, the probability that a neutron will cause fission is reduced.
 Changes in boric acid concentration can effectively regulate the rate of fission taking place in the reactor.
-Boric acid is used only in pressurized water reactors (PWRs) whereas boiling water reactors (BWRs) employ control rod pattern and coolant flow for power control.
-BWRs use an aqueous solution of boric acid and borax or sodium pentaborate for an emergency shut down system.
+During normal at power operation, boric acid is used only in pressurized water reactors (PWRs), whereas boiling water reactors (BWRs) employ control rod pattern and coolant flow for power control.
+However, BWRs can use an aqueous solution of boric acid and borax or sodium pentaborate for an emergency shutdown system if the control rods fail to insert.
 Boric acid may be dissolved in spent fuel pools used to store spent fuel elements.
 The concentration is high enough to keep neutron multiplication at a minimum.
 Boric acid was dumped over Reactor 4 of the Chernobyl nuclear power plant after its meltdown to prevent another reaction from occurring.

 Pyrotechnics

 Boron is used in pyrotechnics to prevent the amide-forming reaction between aluminium and nitrates.
-A small amount of boric acid is added to the composition to neutralize alkaline amides that can react with the aluminum.
+A small amount of boric acid is added to the composition to neutralize alkaline amides that can react with the aluminium.

 Boric acid can be used as a colorant to make fire green.
-For example, when dissolved in methanol it is popularly used by fire jugglers and fire spinners to create a deep green flame much stronger than copper sulfate.
+For example, when dissolved in methanol, it is popularly used by fire jugglers and fire spinners to create a deep green flame much stronger than copper sulfate.

 Agriculture

 Boric acid is used to treat or prevent boron deficiencies in plants.
-It is also used in preservation of grains such as rice and wheat.
+It is also used in the preservation of grains such as rice and wheat.